MaskdDev/odin-recipes/readme.md

 ## Why does this exist?

 Odin recipes is the first project in the [Odin Project](https://www.theodinproject.com/) foundations course.
-I'm taking this course in an effort to improve my web development skills, to work on further projects in this area.
+I'm taking this course in order to improve my web development skills and start work on further projects that require this knowledge.

 ## What is it?